 While the employee issues are often consistent from industry to industry, technological and financial issues can vary widely.
 To demonstrate this, we have listed some of the industries and problems faced at companies that we have worked with in the past.

-Scroll through the carousel below to find examples of companies we have worked with in your industry.
+Click on the links below to find examples of companies we have worked with in your industry:

 Minerals: Coal, gold, lead, tin, nickel.

 Technologies: Open cut, underground, room and pillar, retreat, longwall, open stope.

 - The high cost of today’s mining equipment necessitates running all equipment for as many hours as possible every week.